Compiled by the Revd Donald Hole. Hardback cover. Contains Compiler's

 all the rest are entitled Walsingham England's Nazareth

 Until 1970 this book, despite its many revisions, was the only straight narrative of Fr Patten’s Restoration

 of the Shrine.
 There are earlier chapters on the medieval history, but as he writes in his Preface, Fr Donald

 Hole made no claim to serious historical research.
 Nevertheless, this was the readable book for every

 pilgrim, supported by more photographs than had ever before been publicly available.
-Similarly, in 1970 Fr
+It had a serious

 The priest and academic John Dickinson’s The Shrine of Our Lady of Walsingham (1956; reprinted 2011) is

 a scholarly account of the medieval history of the Shrine as known at that time, still of immense value in

 its detail.
 In 1970 Fr Colin Stephenson published his Walsingham Way, professing “no pretensions to

 scholarship”, but producing a highly entertaining introduction to the Shrine’s history.
 In 2011 Michael Rear